If you want to design and build a custom home in Alachua County, the first step is deciding where to put it.

 Every state, and even every specific region within a state, has its unique, nature-based issues, whether it be immense winter snowfall in the northeast or wildfires in the west.
-If you’re looking to buy land in the Gulf Coast, which includes Florida, you need to be aware that hurricanes and flooding are possibilities.
+If you’re looking to buy land on the Gulf Coast, which includes Florida, you need to be aware that hurricanes and flooding are possibilities.
 You can’t control the weather and the risk of natural disasters is not a reason to avoid a particular state or region.
 But make sure you do due diligence and research on a plot of land before you purchase it for your new home build.

 2. Wetlands and Floodplains

-Some water features, such as lakes, creeks and ponds, can potentially increase the value of a property in Alachua County, while others, such as wetlands and marshes, can potentially decrease the value.
-They also complicate the home building process.
+Some water features, such as lakes, creeks, and ponds, can potentially increase the value of a property in Alachua County, while others, such as wetlands and marshes, can potentially decrease the value.
+They also complicate the home-building process.
 As for floodplains, a majority of the state is considered a flood zone because it’s so close to sea level.
 You can check the FEMA Flood Map or GIS map for Alachua County to determine the exact flood risk for the property you’re considering.
-Another issue to figure out is who owns the mineral, timber and/or water rights for the parcel of land.
+Another issue to figure out is who owns the mineral, timber, and/or water rights for the parcel of land.

 3. Zoning and Land Use

-Every piece of land in Alachua County is zoned for a particular use, whether it be commercial, residential or agricultural.
+Every piece of land in Alachua County is zoned for a particular use, whether it be commercial, residential, or agricultural.
 While researching property lots, look for those that already possess a residential designation or could easily be rezoned.
 You should also investigate other zoning codes and subdivision requirements that could influence or limit your new home build.